Ilkeston-Electronics/OpenSwitcher/README.md

 * Complete

 # Usage
-* To swap internal drive to DF1 and external to DF0, hold down [CTRL] [AMIGA] [AMIGA] until white LED shows then let go of keys.
+* To swap internal drive to DF1 and external to DF0, hold down [CTRL] [AMIGA] [AMIGA] for 3 seconds until white LED shows then let go of keys.
-* To swap internal drive to DF0 and external to DF1 (default, stock), hold down [CTRL] [AMIGA] [AMIGA] until yellow LED shows then let go of keys.
+* To swap internal drive to DF0 and external to DF1 (default, stock), hold down [CTRL] [AMIGA] [AMIGA] for 3 seconds until yellow LED shows then let go of keys.
 * After 3 seconds, mode will be active.